January 26, 1892–April 30, 1926

 In 1926, Coleman died in an accident while taking a test flight at a Florida air show.
 But her example remained a powerful inspiration for others.
 In 1929, a flying school for African Americans was founded in Coleman's honor in Los Angeles, ensuring her legacy as a pioneer in aviation and civil rights.

-Today, you find roads named for Bessie Coleman at airports in Chicago, Illinois; Oakland, California; Frankfurt, Germany; and Atlanta, Texas, the town where she was born.
+Today, you can find roads named for Bessie Coleman at airports in Chicago, Illinois; Oakland, California; Frankfurt, Germany; and Atlanta, Texas, the town where she was born.

 Bessie Coleman's accomplishments are featured in the Barron Hilton Pioneers of Flight Gallery at the Smithsonian National Air and Space Museum in Washington, D.C.
 The museum's online exhibition "Pioneers of Flight" features Coleman along with other African American aviators, such as William J. Powell Jr., founder of the Bessie Smith Flying School, and the Tuskegee Airmen.